Connect with others who understand.

 Alkaline Phosphatase

 Your ALP level can also help predict how treatment might work for you.
-People whose ALP is less than twice the normal limit are more likely to do well with a medicine called ursodiol (also known as ursodeoxycholic acid or UDCA), which is the first treatment for PBC.
+One study showed more likely treatment success among people whose ALP was less than 1.67 times the normal limit six months after taking ursodeoxycholic acid (UDCA, also known as ursodiol), which is the first treatment for PBC.

 Models for Predicting PBC Outcomes

-While individual lab values, like bilirubin and ALP, can give healthcare providers important clues about your prognosis, they don’t tell the whole story.
-To get a more accurate picture of your life expectancy and prognosis with PBC, doctors may use a model that considers several different lab values together.
+While individual lab values, like bilirubin and ALP, can give healthcare providers important clues about prognosis, they don’t tell the whole story.
+To get a more accurate picture of a person’s life expectancy and prognosis with PBC, doctors today more commonly use a model that considers several different lab values together.

-A gastroenterologist (a specialist in conditions of the digestive system) may use a model to predict how well you’ll respond to treatment, your risk of needing a liver transplant, or your risk of liver-related death.
-Currently, there are two predictive models that healthcare providers use — the GLOBE score and the UK-PBC score.
+A gastroenterologist may use a model to predict how well you’ll respond to treatment, your risk of needing a liver transplant, or your risk of liver-related death.
+Currently, healthcare providers use two predictive models, the GLOBE score and the UK-PBC score.
 These models are tools to help predict your prognosis using specific information, such as:

 • Age